-In February 2021, the company sold the trade, assets and liabilities of its Birmingham automotive component manufacturing division for a cash consideration of £xxx.
+In February 2023, the company sold the trade, assets and liabilities of its Birmingham automotive component manufacturing division for a cash consideration of £xxx.
 The post-tax gain on disposal of the discontinued operation was determined as follows:

-2021 £'000 2020 £'000 Cash consideration received Other consideration received Total consideration received Cash disposed of Net cash inflow on disposal of discontinued operation Net assets disposed (other than cash): Property, plant and equipment Debtors Creditors: amounts falling due within one year Pre-tax gain on disposal of discontinued operation Related tax expense Gain on disposal of discontinued operation 13 Dividends 2021 £'000 2020 £'000 Final dividend of £xxx (2020: £xxx) per ordinary share proposed and paid during the year relating to the previous year's results 2 000 2 000 Interim dividend of £xxx (2020: £xxx) per ordinary share paid during the year $\frac{1}{2}$
+the discontinued operation was determined as rottows.
+2023 £'000 2022 £'000 Cash consideration received Other consideration received Other consideration received Total consideration received Cash disposed of Net cash inflow on disposal of discontinued operation Net assets disposed (other than cash): Property, plant and equipment Debtors Creditors: amounts falling due within one year Pre-tax gain on disposal of discontinued operation Related tax expense Gain on disposal of discontinued operation 13 Dividends 2023 £'000 2022 £'000 Final dividend of £xxx (2022: £xxx) per ordinary share proposed and paid during the year relating to the previous year's results 2000 2000 Interim dividend of £xxx (2022: £xxx) per ordinary share paid during the year

-The directors are proposing a final dividend of £xxx (2020: £xxx) per share totalling £xxx (2020: £xxx).
+The directors are proposing a final dividend of £xxx (2022: £xxx) per share totaling £xxx (2022: £xxx).
 This dividend has not been accrued in the balance sheet.

-Intangible assets IAS 38:118(c) Disclose for each class of intangible asset the opening and closing balances of: - Carrying amount - Accumulated amortisation and impairment.
+Intangible assets IAS 38:118(c) Disclose for each class of intangible asset, distinguishing between internally generated intangible assets and other intangible assets: - Gross carrying amount - Accumulated amortisation and impairment.
 IAS 38:118(e) Disclose for each class of intangible asset a reconciliation of the opening and closing balances of the carrying amount.
 Sub-paragraphs (i) - (viii) detail specific reconciling items to be included.
 FRS 101:8(f)(iii) FRS 101 (Reduced Disclosures) Layout Limited has taken advantage of the exemption under FRS 101 paragraph $8(f)(iii)$ not to present comparative information for the reconciliation of opening and closing balances.
 IAS 38:122(e) Disclose any contractual commitments for the acquisition of intangible assets.
 BDO Comment IAS 38:122 requires additional disclosures in instances where: The entity has recognised an indefinite useful life intangible asset The carrying amount and remaining amortisation period of any individual intangible asset is material.
 Neither of these apply to FRS 101 (Reduced Disclosures) Layout Limited.
 Sch 1 (51) For each item shown under the general heading of 'fixed assets' the following information must be given: cost at beginning of year and balance sheet date; acquisitions in year; revaluations in year; disposals in year; and transfers to or from that item.
 In respect of provisions for depreciation or diminution in value, disclose: accumulated amount at the beginning of year and balance sheet date; charge for year and provisions for diminution in value; adjustments for disposals; and other adjustments.
 Sch 1 (21) If the company has capitalised development costs, it should disclose the reasons for capitalising the costs and the period over which the costs are being written off.
 [This is given in Note 1 accounting policy] Sch 1 (52) Where any intangible assets are included at current cost, the following information must be given: (a) the years in which the assets were severally valued and the several values, and (b) in the case of assets that have been valued during the financial year, the names of the persons who valued them or particulars of their qualifications for doing so and (whichever is stated) the bases of valuation used by them.
 [This is not relevant for FRS 101 (Reduced Disclosures) Layout Limited.]

-Notes forming part of the financial statements for the year ended 31 December 2021 (Continued)
+Notes forming part of the financial statements for the year ended 31 December 2023 (Continued)